-Check out some of our program results!
+Meanwhile, check out some of the results from our pilot program last summer:

 “[Because of GALS] I can believe in myself to stand firm, both in my words and my thoughts, without fearing anyone.